 The Cyber Foundation Pathway

-The Cyber Foundation Pathway is a brand new series of modules designed and created by DCS.
-The CFP is specifically designed for personnel taking up roles in specialist cyber units however, the courses are proving equally useful to anyone in a cyber related role, or who needs a level of cyber understanding.
+The Cyber Foundation Pathway (CFP) is a series of modules designed and created by Defence Cyber School (DCS).
+The CFP is specifically designed for personnel taking up roles in specialist cyber units however, the courses are proving equally useful to anyone in a cyber related role, or who needs an increased level of cyber understanding.

 The CFP's modular design is deliberately flexible.
 Students/units can choose to complete the whole pathway over a compressed 3-month period, or to attend modules at their own pace amongst their other commitments.

-Students with prior knowledge can request to attempt a particular module assessment without attending the classroom based course (Not module 0) .
+Students with prior knowledge can request to attempt a particular module assessment without undertaking the applicable learning content (not module 0).
 Similarly, those who do not require the depth of technical understanding can simply 'drop out' once they have learnt as much as their role requires.

 Need the training in a hurry?
 Attending the intensive pathway